blepping/comfyui_overly_complicated_sampling/README.md

         # Batch size, 0 disables.
         size: 0

-        # Reference mode, one of:
+        # Reference mode, values can be one of:
         #   x: Uses the current latent as a reference.
         #   noise: Uses the current noise as a reference (x - denoised)
-        #   denoised: Uses the model image prediction as a reference.
+        #   denoised: Uses the model image prediction as a reference (factors in positive and negative prompts).
+        #   uncond: The model unconditional prediction (negative prompt)
+        #   cond: The model conditional prediction (positive prompt)
+        # Advanced feature: Additionally you may enter a string of operations in the format:
+        #   "x - denoised * 2 + cond" (just an example, not a recommended setting)
+        # Possible operations: + - / * min max add sub div mul
+        # Note: Each value and operation must be space delimited (i.e. "x-1" will not work).
+        #       Also normal operator precedence does not apply here.
-        mode: x
+        ref: x

         # Batching mode, one of:
         #   batch: Matches vs batches.
 Immiscible mode is disabled if size < 2